grapa-dev/grapa/docs-src/docs/advanced_language_features.md

 ```

 **Advantages of Grapa's Switch Pattern Matching:**
-- **Full Expressions**: Each case can contain complex boolean expressions
+- **Full Expressions**: Each case can contain complex boolean expressions:
 - **Sequential Evaluation**: Evaluates from first to last case, stops at first match
 - **No Fall-Through**: Unlike C-style switches, Grapa doesn't fall through to next case
 - **Pattern Matching**: Can match on data structure patterns, types, and conditions